SAGE: Spatial-visual Adaptive Graph Exploration for Efficient Visual Place Recognition: Appendix

 \subsection{Dataset Details}

-\textbf{Pitts30k-test}\citep{pitts}.
+\textbf{Pitts30k-test} \citep{pitts}.
 The Pitts30k-test dataset is a subset of the Pittsburgh 250k dataset collected from Google Street View panoramas with GPS labels.
-It contains around 30,000 urban street-view images from Pittsburgh, Pennsylvania, USA, covering diverse city environments such as roads, bridges, and buildings, with large variations in viewpoint, season, and illumination.
+It contains urban street-view images from Pittsburgh, Pennsylvania, USA, covering diverse city environments such as roads, bridges, and buildings, with large variations in viewpoint, season, and illumination.
 Each location provides multiple viewpoint images, and the dataset is primarily used for evaluating VPR models in urban scenarios.

-\textbf{SPED}\citep{SPED}.The SPED dataset, also known as the Street View Place Recognition Dataset, consists of images captured by fixed surveillance cameras over extended time periods, covering significant changes in illumination, weather, and seasons.
-It contains around 25,000 unique locations, each with hundreds of images taken at different times of day and year, providing a challenging benchmark for long-term VPR under extreme appearance variations.
+\textbf{SPED} \citep{SPED}.
+The SPED dataset, also known as the Specific PlacEs Dataset, consists of images captured by fixed surveillance cameras over extended time periods, covering significant changes in illumination, weather, and seasons.
+It contains unique locations, each with hundreds of images taken at different times of day and year, providing a challenging benchmark for long-term VPR under extreme appearance variations.

-\textbf{MSLS-val}\citep{msls}.The MSLS-val dataset is the validation split of the Mapillary Street-Level Sequences dataset, which contains street-level imagery sequences from cities worldwide captured with various devices such as smartphones, dashcams, and professional mapping cameras.
+\textbf{MSLS-val} \citep{msls}.
+The MSLS-val dataset is the validation split of the Mapillary Street-Level Sequences dataset, which contains street-level imagery sequences from cities worldwide captured with various devices such as smartphones, dashcams, and professional mapping cameras.
 The validation set covers multiple cities, seasons, and weather conditions, and is widely used for tuning and evaluating VPR models under diverse geographic and environmental variations.

-\textbf{Nordland}\citep{nordland}.The Nordland dataset consists of front-facing video recordings from a train journey along the same railway route in Norway, captured in all four seasons: spring, summer, autumn, and winter.
+\textbf{Nordland} \citep{nordland}.
+The Nordland dataset consists of front-facing video recordings from a train journey along the same railway route in Norway, captured in all four seasons: spring, summer, autumn, and winter.
 The route and camera viewpoints are fixed, ensuring identical spatial structure while presenting extreme appearance changes due solely to seasonal and weather differences, making it a valuable benchmark for cross-season VPR research.